MichaelHaussmann/spil/README.md

 It is possible (and planned) to implement this search as a front to other query methods.
 For example to translate to an SQL, Shotgrid or Ftrack query.

+A CGWire kitsu connector is under development.

 #
-### UI
+## UI

 Spil can be used with the spil_ui.browser.

-The browser allows to run sid searches and to navigate through the results. spil_ui is a separate repository.
+The browser allows to run sid searches, navigate through the results and select Sids. spil_ui is a separate repository.

 #
-### Flexible and configurable
+## Flexible and configurable

 Spil is a library, and not a framework.
 It can easily integrate and connect onto existing pipelines.